 Social Security requires most children's SSI to be paid to a payee, and the payee is most often a parent.
 Payees have the responsibility to keep track of the child's SSI and to spend it for the child's benefit.
 Social Security tells payees to spend a child's SSI on the child's "current maintenance," which includes things like food, shelter, clothing, medical care, and personal care items.
 First, you should use the money to make sure your child has food and shelter.

-If you have not been able to get subsidized housing and are paying a market-rate rent or mortgage payment, then your housing costs are likely one of your largest monthly expenses.
-If you cannot afford your housing expenses (including utilities), then you have a responsibility to use your child’s SSI to ensure that she does not become homeless.
+If you haven't been able to get subsidized housing and are paying a market-rate rent or mortgage payment, then your housing costs are likely one of your largest monthly expenses.
+If you can't afford your housing expenses (including utilities), then you have a responsibility to use your child's SSI to ensure that she does not become homeless.

 Once the child's immediate needs are met, you can decide to use SSI to pay for medical or dental expenses that your child might have.
 The vast majority of children on SSI should qualify for their state's Medicaid program, but each state's program is different.
 In any case, your child may need services, treatment, or equipment that Medicaid will not pay for, and you can use your child's SSI to pay the cost.